Ireland

 Foreign income

-Resident companies are liable to Irish tax on worldwide income.
-Accordingly, in the case of an Irish resident company, foreign income and capital gains are, broadly speaking, subject to corporation tax in full.
-This applies to income of a foreign branch of an Irish company as well as to dividend income arising abroad.
+Irish tax resident companies are liable to Irish tax on worldwide income.
+Accordingly, foreign income and capital gains are, broadly speaking, subject to Irish corporation tax in full.
+This includes income of a foreign branch of an Irish company.

 In general, income of foreign subsidiaries of Irish companies is not taxed until remitted to Ireland, although there are special rules that seek to tax certain undistributed capital gains of non-resident close companies.